quickysoft-apps/electron-react-typescript-boilerplate/README.md

 # Yakapa Electron Agent

-**The agent of Yakapa.**
+**Agent for live developement driven supervisor**

-This is the agent of yakapa solution for software monitoring.
+This is the agent of yakapa solution for software supervision.
 Made with electron and edge.

 ## License